GeronNevils/DutchmansTreasure/README for level creation.txt

 -Enemies and obstacles MUST have a rigidbody2D component to detect collision with the club effect

 -Chains, for whatever reason, can NOT be child objects of the chain parent collider object.

+-Rotating cannons should have fire cooldown set equal to rotation duration